Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

     var delayed_result = some_func_that_is_async_but_you_wouldnt_see()
     do_something()  // This call runs automatically in parallel with
-                    // the above, but you can't easily see that. await delayed_result  // May do a time skip if by now, your
+                    // the above, but you can't easily see that. await delayed_result  // May cause a time skip if by now, your
                           // original async call hasn't completed.
 }
 ```